 Mistake 5: Failure in bookkeeping & accounting

 Most practices wait until after their first year or until tax season to find a bookkeeper and accountant.
 You really need to have this in place before you open your doors.
 It’s not unusual for the owner to invest in the business, whether with cash or by forgoing a salary for the first 6 months, the sad part is that this investment often doesn’t make its way to your balance sheet at the end of the year.
 The tax code is too complicated and changes too often for you to risk simply winging it.
 By the time tax season rolls around, the fiscal year is over and any moves you should have made before 12/31 are long gone.
 You also need to remember that you’re required to make quarterly tax installments which is difficult to do correctly without an accountant.
 In addition to all of the tax implications, without monthly or at least quarterly accounting/bookkeeping, you are essentially running your business blind.
+Have a firm grasp on what it will cost when starting a practice, set a budget and stick to it.

 Mistake 6: Signing longterm contracts